ordina-jworks/ordina-jworks.github.io/_posts/2019-09-18-oracle-code-one.md

 technologies and determines if you should Adopt, Asses, Trial or Hold these.

-Moreover, you could argue that it's even better to extend the question to "Is this even a good tech *for our team*", in which case it's a good idea to [build your own tech radar](https://www.thoughtworks.com/radar/how-to-byor) which offcourse at Jworks we [already did](https://ordina-jworks.github.io/tech-radar).
+Moreover, you could argue that it's even better to extend the question to "Is this even a good tech *for our team*", in which case it's a good idea to [build your own tech radar](https://www.thoughtworks.com/radar/how-to-byor) which of course at Jworks we [already did](https://ordina-jworks.github.io/tech-radar).

 ## Conclusion